ibm-cloud-docs/solution-tutorials/android-watson-chatbot.md

 # Build a voice-enabled Android chatbot

-Learn how easy it is to quickly create a voice-enabled Android-native chatbot with {{site.data.keyword.conversationshort}}, {{site.data.keyword.texttospeechshort}}, {{site.data.keyword.speechtotextshort}} and mobile analytics services on {{site.data.keyword.Bluemix_short}}.
+Learn how easy it is to quickly create a voice-enabled Android-native chatbot with {{site.data.keyword.conversationshort}}, {{site.data.keyword.texttospeechshort}} and {{site.data.keyword.speechtotextshort}} services on {{site.data.keyword.Bluemix_short}}.

 This tutorial walks you through the process of defining intents and entities and building a dialog flow for your chatbot to respond to customer queries.
 You will learn how to enable {{site.data.keyword.speechtotextshort}} and {{site.data.keyword.texttospeechshort}} services for easy interaction with the Android app.
-Also, track the app's usage metrics through {{site.data.keyword.mobileanalytics_short}} service.
 {:shortdesc}

 ## Objectives
 {: #objectives}

-- Create a chatbot: create a workspace, define an intent and entity, build the dialog flow
+- Create a chatbot: create a workspace, define an intent and entity, build the dialog flow.
-- Allow end users to interact with chatbot using voice and audio
+- Allow end users to interact with chatbot using voice and audio.
-- Configure and run the Android app
+- Configure and run the Android app.
-- Add {{site.data.keyword.mobileanalytics_short}} to track usage

 ## Services used
 {: #services}